 You can observe the progress on one bill, one Congressional session, or multiple years from 1973.

-Also available in print in Government Publications Reference (Library Annex II).
+Also available in print in Government Publications Reference (third floor).

 Legislative histories are a compilation of all documents relating to a law, and are used to determine the intent of the law.
 Laws can be traced through bills, committee reports, committee prints, hearings, and Presidential messages.
 Committee reports will usually contain a reason for the passage of a bill.

 If you have not selected a topic, do a quick search in the following SFSU databases & web sites.
 Remember the bill number & name, Public Law number, committees, and names of senators or representatives.